SherRao/Julia/README.md

 </div>

 ## Description :pushpin:
-- Parallel programming project to render high-resolution images and videos of Julia sets in C by computing complex functions to plot points.
+- Parallel programming project to render high-resolution images and videos of Julia sets in C, using MPI, by computing complex functions to plot points.
 The images are rendered by using OpenCL and OpenGL.

 <div align="center">
   <img src="./assets/mandelbrot_sequence.gif"/>